alttch/eva-demo-smarthome/README.rst

 In real life, motion event handler should also send a message or place a call to owner or security service, but in demo configuration this is not realized.

+Timer *lvar:timers/hall_timer* is reset every time when hall light is turned on.
+It doesn't do any functions on set / on expire, as hall light is configured to turn off in 20 seconds with *auto_off* unit feature, used only for demo purposes.

 Network and containers
 ======================